Pitfall (1962 film): Production

 The film's focus on the exploitation of coal miners was likely influenced by Teshigahara and Abe's political leanings, and their sympathy with the Tokyo demonstrations in 1960 against Anpo.

 The film was shot in Kyūshū, and incorporates stock footage of mining disasters and starvation that had afflicted the area.
 Many of the visual devices and themes are similar to the contemporaneous work of Shōhei Imamura, whose 1959 film My Second Brother also featured Kyūshū coal miners.

 Teshigahara often disagreed with his film crew, and fired two assistant directors who did not wish to include the scene in which the policeman rapes the shopkeeper.

 Release

-Pitfall was first distributed by Japan Art Theatre Guild (ATG) on a limited release on July 1, 1962.
+Pitfall was first distributed by the Art Theatre Guild (ATG) company of Japan on a limited release on July 1, 1962.
 ATG had only began distributing films on April 20, 1962.

 The film then appeared to be acquired by Toho for wider release on June 6, 1964.
 The film was released in the United States in 1964 through Toho International.